PeakIndicators/Getting-Started-On-Azure-ML/Orchestrate-ML-With-Pipelines.md

 3. When you have finished running the code in the notebook, on the **File** menu, click **Close and Halt** to close it and shut down its Python kernel.
 Then close all Jupyter browser tabs.

 ### Clean-up
-If you’re finished working with Azure Machine Learning for now, in Azure Machine Learning studio, on the **Compute** page, on the Compute Instances tab, select your compute instance and click **Stop** to shut it down.
-Otherwise, leave it running for the next lab.
+If you’re finished working with Azure Machine Learning for now refer to [this page](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Stop-Compute-Instance.md) to stop your compute instance.